bkumar2018/k8s-cka/README.md

 # k8s-cka

-This repo is all data required for cka certifications
+This repo has all data required for cka certifications